Euchie23/SquidStack/Exploration/README.md

 This dashboard continues the investigation into marine pollution in *Illex argentinus* by transitioning from method validation (Foundation Module) to exploratory data analysis.
 It focuses on uncovering patterns in contaminant concentrations across tissues, years, and biological traits — while maintaining transparency about data limitations and simulation use.

-Using simulated datasets resembling real observations (to preserve confidentiality), this dashboard applies dimensionality reduction, clustering, pollutant interaction analysis, and statistical testing to investigate pollutant behavior across 2019–2021.
+Using simulated datasets resembling real observations (to preserve confidentiality), this dashboard applies correlation, dimensionality reduction, clustering, pollutant interaction analysis, and statistical testing to investigate pollutant behavior across 2019–2021.

 Although the results are exploratory and not inferentially conclusive, this tool plays a key role in identifying leads for future hypothesis testing and risk assessment, while showcasing scalable analytical workflows in R Shiny.